LordVoldemort28/multilanguage-boss-puzzle/README.md

 3. [Haskell - Functional Programming](https://www.haskell.org)
 4. [Prolog - Logical Programming](https://www.swi-prolog.org)

 **Note:** Please use this repository just as a reference.
-Copying the code may result in a violation of academic integrity.
+Copying the code may result in a violation of academic integrity and I won't take any responsiblity.